winery/winery/docs/adr/template.md

 * [Link type] [Link to ADR] <!-- example: Refined by [ADR-0005](0005-example.md) -->
 * … <!-- numbers of links can vary -->

-## License

-Copyright (c) 2017 Contributors to the Eclipse Foundation

-See the NOTICE file(s) distributed with this work for additional information regarding copyright ownership.

-This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at http://www.eclipse.org/legal/epl-2.0, or the Apache Software License 2.0 which is available at https://www.apache.org/licenses/LICENSE-2.0.

-SPDX-License-Identifier: EPL-2.0 OR Apache-2.0